 Find a popular spot further along the coast between Airey's Inlet and Lorne at Cathedral Rock or the right-handers running into the rocky shores of Lorne Point and, on its western side, at Vera Lynn and off St George's River.
 Along the coast, between Lorne and Apollo Bay, there are good surf spots at Cumberland River, Wye River, Baldy Rock, Skene's Creek, Sawmills and Kennett River.

+Travel further west to Warrnambool for the beach breaks of Japs, The Flume and Levy's Beach or the gentle surf of East Beach at Port Fairy.
 Experience an outstanding variety of points, capes and bays around Portland.
-Here the rides are so long that you have to walk back to a take off point rather than paddle out again.
+Here the rides are so long that you have to walk back to a take-off point rather than paddle out again.
 Hot spots include Shelley Beach east of Cape Bridgewater, the Water tower near Portland, Yellow Rock and Crumpets which are sure to produce fine waves as well as Whites Beach to the east of Discovery Bay.